 Tips for Getting Rid of Mold

 Pour undiluted white vinegar in a spray bottle and spray the area of black mold.
-Give the vinegar an hour to soak into the spot while you enjoy the scenery from your backyard gazebo.
+Give the vinegar an hour to soak into the spot while you enjoy the scenery from your carport.
 Next, wet a cloth with water to wipe the vinegar away.
 The acid in white vinegar has the power to kill black mold.
 I like this idea because there seems to be a bottle of white vinegar somewhere in the house at all times!

 Did you know baking soda kills mold?
 It does!
 Mix tablespoon of baking soda with 8 ounces of water in a spray bottle.
 Spray an area of black mold and use the rough side of a sponge to remove it.
 Then, take a wet cloth and thoroughly wipe the moldy area.
 Next, give the area another spray and let it dry.
 This last step prevents black mold from growing back.